Difference Between Error and Exception

 An exception that occurs both during runtime and compiles time.
 The most prevalent sorts of computer faults are software errors, which are frequently addressed with software updates or patches.

 Unchecked exceptions are unplanned events.
-These unplanned events are not evaluated by the computer during compilation.
+The computer does not evaluate these unplanned events during compilation.

 Comparison Table